 Frans Blom, Treasurer

-Frans joins the Greenpeace Canada board this year with 35 years of experience in public accounting and finance, as well as a wealth of experience in non-profit boards and audit committees.
+Frans joined the Greenpeace Canada board in 2014 with 35 years of experience in public accounting and finance, as well as a wealth of experience in non-profit boards and audit committees.
 As a Chartered Accountant and Certified Public Accountant, Frans held senior positions with major multi-national companies in Europe and North America.
 Now retired, he enjoys time with his family and working for a few very special NGOs, including recent fieldwork as a Financial Coordinator with Médecins sans Frontières in the Central African Republic, the Democratic Republic of the Congo and other countries.

 Meriko Kubota, Board Member

 Meriko Kubota is Director of Strategic Partnerships, Community Investment at TELUS.
 Meriko is an experienced funder and a program management professional.
 She is well versed in establishing strategic partnerships and business opportunities, and conducting community engagement in Vancouver and internationally.
 Meriko was formerly with the Vancouver Foundation and she also managed international internships for the Institute for Resources, Environment, and Sustainability at UBC with contracts from the Canadian International Development Agency and the Canadian Water Network.
 Meriko has a graduate degree in Social Innovation from the University of Waterloo and in addition to being a board member for Greenpeace Canada she serves as a board member for Options for Sexual Health.